Historical Events for Year 2001

 May 22nd - NHL Eastern Conference Final: New Jersey Devils beat Pittsburgh Penguins, 4 games to 1

-May 23rd - UEFA Champions League: Bayern Munich of Germany beat Valencia of Spain 5-4 on penalties in Milan
+May 23rd - 9th UEFA Champions League Final: Bayern Munich beats Valencia (1-1, 5-4 on penalties) at Milan

 May 24th - Mountain climbing: 15-year-old Sherpa Temba Tsheri becomes the youngest person to climb to the top of Mount Everest.